NBA salary cap: Luxury tax

 The 2011 CBA instituted major changes to the luxury tax regime.
 The previous CBA had a dollar-for-dollar tax provision system, which remained in effect through the 2012–13 season.
 Teams exceeding the tax level were punished by being forced to pay one dollar to the league for each dollar by which their payroll exceeded the tax level.
 Starting in 2013–14, the tax changed to an incremental system.
 Under the current system, tax is assessed at different levels based on the amount that a team is over the luxury tax threshold.
 The scheme is not cumulative—each level of tax applies only to amounts over that level's threshold.
 For example, a team that is $8 million over the tax threshold will pay $1.50 for each of its first $5 million over the tax threshold, and $1.75 per dollar for the remaining $3 million.
 Starting in 2014–15, "repeat offenders", subject to additional penalties, are defined as teams that paid tax in previous seasons.
 In the first season, repeat offenders from in all previous three seasons paid a stiffer tax rate; from 2015 to 2016 thereafter, teams paying taxes in three out of four years are subject to the higher repeater rate.
 As in the previous CBA, the tax revenue is divided among teams with lower payrolls.
 However, under the new scheme, no more than 50% of the total tax revenue can go exclusively to teams that did not go over the cap.
 Initial reports did not specify the use of the remaining 50% under the 2011 CBA, but it was later confirmed that this amount would be used to fund revenue sharing for the season during which tax was paid.

 For the 2013–14 season, the luxury tax threshold was set at $71.748 million.
 The Brooklyn Nets, whose payroll for that season was projected to be over $100 million, would face a luxury tax bill above $80 million, resulting in a total payroll cost of $186 million.

-Tax levels from 2013–14
+Tax levels from 2023–24

+The NBA's newest CBA, which took effect for the 2023–24 season, significantly changed the tax regime.
+First, the luxury tax brackets, which had been fixed amounts since 2013–14, now change each season by the same percentage as the salary cap.
+More significantly, a second tax "apron" has been introduced, which for 2023–24 was expected to be triggered at about $17.5 million over the tax line.
+Teams above the second apron face new restrictions on player movement, which will be discussed in later sections.